JohnWong/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

----
-published: true
-layout: bookpage
-weight: 93
-section: Workflow
-title: Adding Glyphs to an Arabic Font
+# Adding Glyphs to an Arabic Font
----

 ## Introduction